 The Speed attribute is used whenever a type of movement is required.
-This can be a simple movement between hexagons but can also represent other movements such as disengage.
+This can be a simple movement between hexagons but can also represent other movements such as disengage (in Advanced Rules).

 A unit of Speed can be used to mover either horizontally, vertically or diagonally one space.